efeacer/EPFL_ML_Project1/README.md

 ## Higgs Boson Classification Using Regression Techniques

-First project of the EPFL Machine Learning course.
-Aims to solve the Higgs Boson classification problem (https://www.kaggle.com/c/higgs-boson) using regression techniques.
+First project of the EPFL Machine Learning course, which aims to solve the Higgs Boson classification problem (https://www.kaggle.com/c/higgs-boson) using regression techniques.
 The given report explains our machine learning procedure in detail and the python code in the Scripts folder is well documented.